 Norgren v.
 Minnesota Department of Human Services et al

-On February 25, 2022, Upper Midwest Law Center filed suit against the Minnesota Department of Human Services and Commissioner Jodi Harpstead in the Federal District Court of Minnesota on behalf of Joseph Norgren.
-Norgren’s claims include racial discrimination, religious discrimination and retaliation.
-In August 2020, Norgren was informed by supervisors that he would be required to complete training on Critical Race Theory and gender identity ideologies.
-These teachings were opposed by Norgren and contrary to his religious beliefs.
+On February 25, 2022, Upper Midwest Law Center filed suit against the Minnesota Department of Human Services and Commissioner Jodi Harpstead in the Federal District Court of Minnesota on behalf of Joseph and Aaron Norgren.
+The Norgrens’ claims include racial discrimination, religious discrimination and retaliation.
+In August 2020, they were informed by supervisors that they would be required to complete training on Critical Race Theory and gender identity ideologies.
+These teachings were opposed by the Norgrens and contrary to their religious beliefs and belief that all are equal in America regardless of skin color.
 When the exemptions Norgren sought from this training were denied, he had no choice but to leave his employment.

 Cajune, et al. v.
 ISD 194 and Baumann

-On September 1, 2022, several plaintiffs re-filed their lawsuit against the Lakeville School District in Minnesota Federal District Court over its policy to allow the display of ‘Black Lives Matter’ posters, but deny the display of others including ‘All Lives Matter’ and ‘Blue Lives Matter.’
+In September 1, 2022, several plaintiffs re-filed their lawsuit against the Lakeville School District in Minnesota Federal District Court over its policy to allow the display of ‘Black Lives Matter’ posters, but deny the display of others including ‘All Lives Matter’ and ‘Blue Lives Matter.’
 The plaintiffs claim the refusal is a violation of their First Amendment right to be free of viewpoint discrimination and civil rights.
-A similar case was filed in August 2021 which was dismissed based on lack of standing when one of the original plaintiffs left the school district.

 Huizenga et al. v.
 ISD 11 and Anoka-Hennepin Education Minnesota